-Assessment centres are a method that uses different assessment techniques such as job simulations, simulation interviews, group discussions, decision-making activities, and oral or written communication exercises.
-This method is useful when it comes to selection and promotion decisions as this will allow managers to measure multiple attributes, however, it requires a great deal of time and is much more expensive than the other methods.
+The use of assessment centres is a method that involves putting the employee through different assessment employment scenarios and evaluating their performance.
+These scenarios can include job simulations, simulation interviews, group discussions, decision-making activities, and oral or written communication exercises.
+For instance, an employee may be asked to role-play a scenario in which they have to deal with an unhappy customer.
+This method is useful when it comes to selection and promotion decisions as this will allow managers to measure multiple attributes, However, it requires a great deal of time and can be more expensive than the other methods.

 One of the most popular modern techniques is known as “360-degree feedback”.
 It relies on the feedback and input of an employee’s superiors, colleagues, subordinates, clients and customers.
 This provides an overview of the effect of an employee’s behaviour and interactions with others in the workplace.

 There are a lot of different techniques and methods that one may use in order to evaluate one’s employees.
 Each technique has its pros and cons, and it is difficult to say which technique is better than the other.
 It is always important to take into consideration the culture, type, and size of the organisation in choosing the right performance review method.

 How can IR Advocates help?

 We can help employees, employers and governemtn workers navigate performance review manamegement, performance management and performance improvement plans.

 What Workplace Rights are protected under the Fair Work Act?

 There are several “workplace rights” that employers and employees enjoy in the workplace.
 Within the context of a workplace, workplace rights include any of the following: